-O To allow researchers to prepare in advance for the start of their research, reviews of new research proposals are conducted so that the notice of review results can be sent out before the provisional grant decision (early April).
+To allow researchers to prepare in advance for the start of their research, they will be informed of review results of new research proposals around January or February.

-Schedule for FY2023 Call for Proposals and Notice of Review Results for Main Research Categories (Tentative)
+Schedule for FY2024 Call for Proposals and Notice of Review Results for Main Research Categories (Tentative)

-Research Category Start of Call for Proposals Deadline for Submission of Applications Timing of Notice of Review Results Transformative Research Areas (A/B) May 23, 2022 July 19, 2022 Late February 2023 Specially Promoted Research Early July 2022 Early September 2022 Late March 2023 Scientific Research (S) Early July 2022 Early September 2022 Early May 2023 (same day as the provisional grant decision) Scientific Research (A) Early July 2022 Early September 2022 Late February 2023
+Research Category Start of Call for Proposals Deadline for Submission of Applications Timing of Notice of Review Results Specially Promoted Research April 13, 2023 June 19, 2023 Early January 2024 Scientific Research (S) April 13, 2023 June 19, 2023 Mid-February 2024 Transformative Research Areas (A/B) April 13, 2023 June 19, 2023 Late February 2024 Transformative Research Areas (A) (Publicly Offered Research) July 14, 2023 September 19, 2023 Late February 2024 Scientific Research (A/B/C), Early-Career Scientists July 14, 2023 September 19, 2023 Late February 2024 Challenging Research (Pioneering/Exploratory) July 14, 2023 September 19, 2023 Late June 2024 (same day as the provisional grant decision)

-Scientific Research (B/C), Early-Career Scientists Early August 2022 Early October 2022 Late February 2023 Challenging Research (Pioneering/Exploratory) Early August 2022 Early October 2022 Late June 2023 (same day as the provisional grant decision)

-- O By receiving the notice of review results during the previous fiscal year, researchers are now able to start making advance arrangements such as continued employment of research staff, procurement of goods, and scheduling of research trips. - O As before, necessary contracts, etc. should be signed after receiving the notice of provisional grant decision. - O The Grant-in-Aid for Research Activity Start-up is for researchers who could not submit a proposal during the call for proposals period (from July to October of the previous fiscal year) () and therefore follows a different schedule for the call for proposals and review.
+- O By receiving the notice of review results during the previous fiscal year, researchers are now able to start making advance arrangements such as continued employment of research staff, procurement of goods, and scheduling of research trips before April, when research funds are available. - O As before, necessary contracts, etc. should be signed after receiving the notice of provisional grant decision. - O The Grant-in-Aid for Research Activity Start-up is for researchers who could not submit a proposal during the call for proposals period above and therefore follows a different schedule for the call for proposals and review.